znsio/specmatic-documentation/documentation/authoring_contracts.md

      \_ listing_all_orders.json [file]
 ```

-## Generate a contract a sample request and response
+## From a sample request and response

 If you know what the request and response should look like, you can start by creating a file with the sample request and response.